German Working Group Hamhung: Projects and costs

 One of the first buildings built with the help of the DAG was a middle school for 1,200 students, completed in 1956 and financed by donations from East German citizens.
 This school retained a partnership arrangement with a school in Dresden until the 1980s.

 For buildings erected by the North Koreans, the East Germans provided technical equipment, including a complete facility for building Plattenbau components for apartment buildings.
 Among other facilities provided by the East Germans were a clay pipe manufacturing plant, a tile and ceramic works and an industrial-scale carpentry works, to help with the improvement of Hamhung.

 Further to this, German-Korean cooperation saw the construction of residential and industrial areas, a new road network, electrical and water supply networks, sewage systems, schools and kindergartens, shops, a hotel, and theatre (or "House of Culture"), a tuberculosis hospital and factory for prosthetics, sport and recreational facilities, a swimming pool and the city's railway station.

 The project ended after eight years, two years earlier than originally planned, partly due to changing political climate in light of North Korea and East Germany taking opposite sides in the Sino-Soviet split.
 The last German advisors returned to East Germany in 1962.

-The total amount invested by the East German government varies according to sources, ranging from 118 million to as much as 218.4 million East German mark.
+The total amount invested by the East German government varies according to sources, ranging from 118 million to as much as 218.4 million East German marks.